JamesGit1/Team1Coursework/Sprint 2/Sprint Retrospective/README.md

 - [ ] Try be on topic in meetings

--[] Finding/making (relevant) tasks instead of delegating.
+- [ ] Finding/making (relevant) tasks instead of delegating.
 Be more flexible and cross functional - dont give specific hardset roles

--[] Database issues and testing - we should all get WAMP/MAMP
+- [ ] Database issues and testing - we should all get WAMP/MAMP

--[] Make our Github repository cleaner - filenames standard (ground rules/ work agreement), organise software code files
+- [ ] Make our Github repository cleaner - filenames standard (ground rules/ work agreement), organise software code files

--[] Code versions - When someone refactors code they should test it works or tell everyone what they've changed
+- [ ] Code versions - When someone refactors code they should test it works or tell everyone what they've changed

--[] Make code reviews and refactoring more concrete
+- [ ] Make code reviews and refactoring more concrete

+## What went well:

+-

+-

+-

+## What to improve for the next sprint - Solution:

+-

+-

+-